jeli-pro/jeli-app-shell/docs/flow.todo.md

 ===

+make the app shell architecture/app view management more decoupled so the consumer has consistent behavior

+===

 data demo page: calendar view: dynamic-view;

-month view: should react route friendly with date
+1. month view: should react route friendly with date

-===

-data demo page: calendar view: we need amazing tooltip with amazing UI when user hover over item
+2. we need amazing tooltip with amazing UI when user hover over item

 === DONE